rust-lang/book/src/title-page.md

-The HTML format is available online at [https://doc.rust-lang.org/stable/book/](https://doc.rust-lang.org/stable/book/) and offline with installations of Rust made with `rustup`; run `rustup docs --book` to open.
+The HTML format is available online at [https://doc.rust-lang.org/stable/book/](https://doc.rust-lang.org/stable/book/) and offline with installations of Rust made with `rustup`; run `rustup doc --book` to open.

 Several community [translations] are also available.